Ajay8309/Blog/React_VR.md

 <em>
 <strong>Step 2 : Setting Up the Scene</strong>
 </br>
-import the necessary components to App.jsx:
+In your App.jsx file, import the required components from aframe-react and set up the foundation for your VR scene:
 </em>
 </p>